mjhea0/react-intro/README.md

 Ignore it.

-> You: What are we ignoring it?
+> You: Why are we ignoring it?

 ## Add a cat